pankaj358/leetcode-solution/bit-manupulation/README.md

   - XOR a number even number of times with itself, the result is 0.
   - Also XOR with 0 is always the number itself.

+### Observations
+  - Find unique element while other elements are present in array as even times.
+  - Find unique element while other elements are present in array as odd times. should be greater than 3